BallAerospace/COSMOS/playwright/README.md

-# Testing COSMOS with Playwright
+# Testing OpenC3 with Playwright

 NOTE: All commands are assumed to be executed from this (playwright) directory unless otherwise noted

-1. Start cosmos
+1. Start openc3

-        COSMOS> cosmos-control.bat start
+        OPENC3> openc3.bat start

-1. Open COSMOS in your browser.
+1. Open OpenC3 in your browser.
 It should take you to the login screen.
 Set the password to "password"

 1. Install testing dependencies with yarn